briancullen/html-chat/README.md

 * Use of Scripts - For the more advances there is nothing stopping them from sending scripts to each others.
 Obviously there is a security issue but with a standard class that isn't much of a worry.

 ## Requirements
 You need a server with Node and Npm installed - that's it!
-IF you feel like doing some work on the code you could consider installing nodemon to make you life a bit easier.
+If you feel like doing some work on the code you could consider installing nodemon to make you life a bit easier.

 ## Installing and Running
 Again really not much to it.
 Clone or download the repository and change into the root folder.
 Use npm to install the dependencies and then start the server as shown below.
 The server will run on port 3000 unless the PORT enviornment variable is set to something else.